Buy new:

 17 customers mention13 positive4 negative

-Customers like the nozzle, saying it goes on well, dries quickly, and makes gears much quieter.
+Customers like the spraying of the machine lubricant.
+They say it goes on well, dries quickly, and within an hour.
+Customers also mention that it makes their gears much quieter.

 "...1.
 2 coats really is necessary to get a darker finish.
 It dries quickly though and you can prep multiple items at one time and just have them..."
 Read more